Atherton Blight

-Atherton Blight (November 10, 1834 – November 4, 1909) was a Philadelphia lawyer, businessperson, author, diarist, and philanthropist who traveled extensively in the middle of the 19th century to Europe and the Middle East.
-Blight was also a founding member of the Art Club of Philadelphia, a major stockholder in the Newport Casino, and a member of the millionaires club of the gilded age.
+Atherton Blight (November 10, 1834 – November 4, 1909) was a Philadelphia lawyer, businessman, author, diarist, and philanthropist who traveled extensively in the middle of the 19th century to Europe and southwest Asia.
+Blight was also a founding member of the Art Club of Philadelphia, a major stockholder in the Newport Casino, and a member of the millionaires club of the Gilded Age.